Interview with Teun from Watches and Pencils

 Teun van Heerebeek is a Dutch designer and artist.
 He’s also a watch lover and in 2015, he decided to combine his two interests: watches and art.

 You might have seen his work on Fratello Watches because he’s responsible for the Watches and Pencils series.
-In this series, Teun often uses humor to create illustrations in a cartoonish way that are familiar to watch geeks.
+In this series, Teun often uses humor to create illustrations in a cartoonish way that’s familiar to watch geeks.

 Happy New Year to all my friends! ?
 Thank you for all your support ?
 I’m sure 2018 will be another great year with more cartoons ? #watchesandpencils #watches #uhren #klocksnack #montres #relojes #rolex #omegawatches #speedmaster #2018goals #happynewyear #watchnerd #watchgeek #watchfam #watchporn #womw #watchesofinstagram #watchoftheday #horloge #horlogeforum #watchoftheday #breitling #panerai #langesohne #audemarspiguet